cpatsonakis/js-mutual-auth-ecies/README.md

 In this repository, we provide several different JavaScript implementations of ECIES.
 A subset of the implementations have **the added property that the message sender authenticates herself to the receiver (and only to the receiver).
 We stress that this is not the case in the standard ECIES scheme.** Hence, this repo was named `js-mutual-auth-ecies`.
 Although, in retrospect, we regretted the name choice as it is slightly misleading.

 # Disclaimer & Dependencies
 The code of this repository was developed with the intent of being integrated with the [OpenDSU](https://github.com/PrivateSky/OpenDSU) codebase, as part of the [PharmaLedger H2020](https://pharmaledger.eu/) project's efforts.
 To ensure compatibility with the OpenDSU codebase, the implementations provided here depend on the `pskcrypto` module of OpenDSU which, for your convenience dear sir/madam/wherever-in-the-gender-spectrum-you-are, is provided here!
 We stress, however, that the involvement of the `pskcrypto` module relates **only** to key generation and converting keys to PEM format.
 Therefore, conceptually, one can easily strip `pskcrypto` entirely from the code base provided here with minimal effort.
-For a more elaborate description of the issues and our (unfortunate) experiences with JavaScript's `crypto` module, we refer the interested reader to the [Notes on JavaScript's Crypto API](#notes-on-javascript\'s-crypto-api) section of this documentation.
+For a more elaborate description of the issues and our (unfortunate) experiences with JavaScript's `crypto` module, we refer the interested reader to the [NotesJSCrypto.md](NotesJSCrypto.md) file.

 # Overview
 A subset of the implementations include the acronym *DOA* in their name, which stands for data origin authentication.
 Put simply, these implementations also authenticate the sender of the message to the receiver (and only to the receiver).
 In the following, we provide a succinct overview of the ECIES implementations that are provided in this repository, namely:

-- [ECIES-DOA-DS](#ecies-doa-ds): This acronym stands for ECIES data origin authentication with digital signatures (DS), i.e., the sender authenticates herself **only** to the receiver by providing a randomized digital signature.
+- [ECIES-DOA-DS](#ecies-doa-ds): This acronym stands for ECIES data origin authentication with digital signatures (DS), i.e., the sender authenticates herself **only** to the receiver by digitally signing the shared secret.
 - [ECIES-DOA-KMAC](#ecies-doa-kmac): This acronym stands for ECIES data origin authentication with keyed message authentication code.
 In this implementation, the sender uses her private key and the receivers public key to derive a shared ECDH secret.
 More details in the respective section. **(PENDING SECURITY VALIDATION, DO NOT USE RIGHT NOW)**
 - [ECIES](#ecies): This is a standard ECIES implementation which provides for authenticated encryption.
 Note that in this implementation, the message sender is anonymous. **(NOT IMPLEMENTED YET - FUTURE WORK)**